Noise Induced Hearing Loss Toolbox Talk

 Noise-Induced Hearing Loss Signs and Symptoms

 When you lose your hearing, in most cases it isn’t something that just abruptly stops.
 It is a process that gradually becomes worse and worse.
-That is why it is so important to always protect your hearing because it isn’t something that you usually notice is being damaged until it is too late.
+That is why hearing protection and noise safety is so important, because your hearing isn’t something that you usually notice is being damaged until it is too late.

 Sudden Hearing Loss